eguidotti/torchabc/README.md

 model.predict(data)
 ```

-where `data` is the raw input data.
-This method returns the postprocessed prediction.
+where `data` is an iterable of raw input data.
+This method returns the corresponding postprocessed predictions.

 ## Examples